Frequently Asked Questions With Answers About Central Government Health Scheme (CGHS)

 Contact CMO i/c of the concerned Wellness Centre or Addl.
 Director, CGHS of concerned city or Director, CGHS.

-49) How long does it take to get the medicines ?
+49) How long does it take to get the medicines?

 Medicines available in the Wellness Centres are issued immediately.
-If any medicine is not available and is to be indented through Authorized Local Chemist (ALC) the same are issued on the next day.
+If any medicine is not available and is to be indented through an Authorized Local Chemist (ALC) the same are issued on the next day.

-50) If a doctor prescribes a drug which needs to be administered/ taken urgently by a patient, and if it is not available in the Wellness Centre, can it be made available from Authorized Local Chemist?
+50) If a doctor prescribes a drug that needs to be administered/ taken urgently by a patient, and if it is not available in the Wellness Centre, can it be made available from Authorized Local Chemist?

 Yes, beneficiary can collect such urgently needed drugs from the Authorized Local Chemist (ALC) on the same day, on the basis of authority form issued by Wellness Centre.

 51) How the medicines urgently required at the time of discharge from empanelled private hospitals can be obtained?

 Private hospital issues medicines at the time of discharge for a period upto seven (7) days.

 The total cost of such medicines issued by the hospital must not exceed Rs.
 2000/- in any case.